statbiophys/soNNia/docs/source/index.rst

     pip install tensorflow matplotlib olga

-For mac user on new metal devices, make sure to install additional dependencies.
-Currently, the configuration tensorflow-macos==2.9 and tensorflow-metal==0.5.0 should work.
+For mac user on new metal devices, make sure to install additional dependencies to make tensorflow work.

 References
 ^^^^^^^^^^